Alphabet and Character Frequency: Hebrew (עברית)

-The list may only be used together with the publishing of the internet adress stefantrost.de and the prior consent of Stefan Trost (contact).
+The list may only be used together with the internet adress sttmedia.com and the prior consent of Stefan Trost (contact).

-The left list is sorted according to the letters, the right list in accordance with the frequency of the letters.
-Accordingly, the letters י, ה and ו are the most common letters in the Hebrew language.
+The first list is sorted alphabetically according to the letters, the second list by the frequencies of the letters.
+Accordingly, the letters י, ה and ו are the most frequent letters in the Hebrew language.

-The list may only be used together with the publishing of the internet adress stefantrost.de and the prior consent of Stefan Trost (contact).
+The list may only be used together with the internet adress sttmedia.com and the prior consent of Stefan Trost (contact).
 If you need additional lists, for example in a different sorting or on the basis of another source, we can provide this list for only five euros.
 Simply write to us.

 The Hebrew Alphabet

 In this table you can see all letters of the Hebrew alphabet.
-In the first column, there is the appearance of the letters, behind you can see how the letters are called and pronounced.
+In the first column, you can see the corresponding letter, behind you can see how the letters are called and pronounced.
 The column "Transcription" shows how the Hebrew letters can be transformed to letters from the Latin alphabet.
 In addition, to every Hebrew letter, a nummerical value is assigned.
-This value you can find in the last column.
+This value you can be found in the last column.
 You can use the software Text Converter to carry out the shown transcription automatically.
-Further information, you can read on the page Transcriptions.
+Further information, you can read on the page transcriptions.

 |א||Alef||A, E, I, O, U||ʾ||1|